cryingstudio/nectar/README.md

 # Nectar - Automatic Coupon Finder

----

 ## 🍯 What is Nectar?

 Nectar is a powerful browser extension that automatically finds and tests coupon codes while you shop online.
-Stop wasting time searching for promo codes that don't work - Nectar verifies coupons in real-time and lets you apply them with a single click.
+Stop wasting time searching for coupon codes - Nectar lets you apply them with a single click.

 ## ✨ Features